CrayLabs/SmartSim/README.md

 Applications integrated with the SmartRedis clients, written in Fortran, C, C++ and Python, can stream tensors and datasets to and from the Orchestrator.
-The distributed Client-Server paradigm allows for data to be seemlessly exchanged between applications at runtime.
+The distributed Client-Server paradigm allows for data to be seamlessly exchanged between applications at runtime.

-In addition to exchanging data between langauges, any of the SmartRedis clients can remotely execute Machine Learning models and TorchScript code on data stored in the Orchestrator despite which language the data originated from.
+In addition to exchanging data between languages, any of the SmartRedis clients can remotely execute Machine Learning models and TorchScript code on data stored in the Orchestrator despite which language the data originated from.